bitcharmer/tlb_shootdowns/README.md

 After setting up the environment we're finally ready to check if this whole IPI magic actually takes place as predicted.

-The reason why Linux rocks and Windows does not is that to systems engineers like myself the former is like the Wünder Waffe.
+The reason why Linux rocks and Windows does not is that to systems engineers like myself the former is a blessing.
 It's got everything you can ever wish for and more.
 The level of introspection into the kernel that's available, tracing, profiling, custom probes, advanced tooling is just stupidly awesome.
 Does it show that I'm drooling?